-, , Ratio of Counter Sounter-party of accumulated guaran guarantee and amounts of Parent company Subsidiary Endorsements/ Subsidiary Endorsements/ endor endorsement Limitation on Highest Balance of Property guarantees and endorsements/ guarantees to guarantees to amount of balance for guarantees pledged for pledged for endorsements to Maximum Maximum endorsements/ guarantees guarantees third parties Relationship guarantees and guarantees and and Actual usage guarantees Actual usage guarantees net worth of the guarantees to to third parties on behalf of to third parties on behalf of with the with the endorsements for a endorsements endorsements as amount and latest guarantees and guarantees and third parties on on behalf of on behalf of companies in Name of Company Company specific enterprise Jo during the luring the endorsements financial endorsements behalf of parent Mainland China guarantor Name (Note 2) (Note 3) the period reporting date period (Amount) statements (Note 3) subsidiary company The Company Chuang Yi Chuang Yi 2 1,131,685 50,000 50,000 50,000 - % 88.0 2,829,212 Y Z Z Biotech Co., Ltd.
+guaran -party of tee and sement Limitation on Highest Balance of Property Ratio of accumulated amounts of guarantees and Parent company Subsidiary Endorsements/ amount of balance for guarantees pledged for endorsements to Maximum endorsements/ endorsements/ guarantees to Relationship guarantees and guarantees and and Actual usage guarantees net worth of the amount for guarantees to guarantees third parties with the endorsements for a endorsements endorsements as amount and latest guarantees and third parties on to third parties on on behalf of Name of Company specific enterprise during of during the endorsements financial endorsements behalf of behalf of parent companies in No. guarantor Name (Note 2) (Note 3) the period reporting date period (Amount) statements (Note 3) subsidiary company Mainland China 0 The Company Chuang Yi 2 1,188,268 50,000 - - - - % 2,970,670 Y Ν Ν Biotech Co., Ltd.